mag1c-dev/register_broadcast_receiver/example/README.md

-# broadcast_receiver_example
+# register_broadcast_receiver_example

-Demonstrates how to use the broadcast_receiver plugin.
+Demonstrates how to use the register_broadcast_receiver plugin.

 ## Getting Started